+'''

-''' import sttp.client.logging.slf4j.
+import sttp.client.logging.slf4j.

 Slf4jLoggingBackend(delegateBackend)

 Slf4jTimingBackend(delegateBackend)

 Slf4jCurlBackend(delegateBackend)

 '''

-The logging backend logs INFO-level logs when a request is started, completes successfully or with an exception.
+The logging backend logs DEBUG-level logs when a request is started, completes successfully, and ERROR-level logs when it results in an exception.

 The timing backend logs INFO-level logs when a request completes successfully or with an exception, together with the number of seconds and milliseconds that the request took.